 Blood clots can lead to serious and potentially life-threatening complications if not promptly diagnosed and treated.
 Some of the most common complications include:

-Preventing excessive blood coagulation is essential for individuals at risk of forming harmful blood clots.
-Some of the preventive measures include:
+Preventing excessive blood coagulation is essential for individuals at risk of developing harmful blood clots.
+Some effective preventive measures include:

 Accurate diagnosis and management of blood coagulation disorders require several crucial tests and procedures.
 These include: